SellgrenLab/sell-gene-explore/README.md

 2. Run the `.exe` installer and follow the setup instructions.

-### Start Here: Cloning the Repository or setting up the folder
+### B. Start Here: Cloning the Repository or setting up the folder
 Open your Terminal on Mac (or command line in windows), copy-paste these lines in your terminal:
 ```bash
 git clone https://github.com/SellgrenLab/sell-gene-explore/